johanrydenstam/red-siren/README.md

 Shared and AuCore are distinct crux cores communicating via current shell's `play` and `resolve` capabilities.

-iOS and Android shells are using cores via `uniffi-bindgen` package.
+iOS and Android shells are using cores via `bindgen` package.

-Web version uses Shared core as is (rust), and AuCore via the `worklet` package.
+Web version uses Shared app_core as is (rust), and AuCore via the `worklet` package.

 ### Cores, types and bindgen

 ```
-cargo build --package shared
+cargo build --package app_core
 ```

 ```